Skip to main content

 and Assignment of User Credentials

-mDIS Administrators perform registration of a new mDIS user by means of a special-purpose web form, url-path /user/admin/create.
+mDIS Administrators perform the registration of a new mDIS user by means of a special-purpose web form, url-path /user/admin/create.

 Unlike those webpages and forms that work with science data, this page does not use the mDIS REST API.
 Instead, the user management pages use the widget sets and the APIs of the Yii framework directly.